Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

   <span>SDKs limit the characters that are allowed per stack trace line (which limits the crash message length)</span>
 </p>
 <h1 id="h_01HABSX9KXYEPGX1AJ5F61Q18D">
-  Using the Countly SDK's with iOS and Android widgets and watches
+  Using the Countly SDK's with iOS and Android Widgets and Watches
 </h1>
 <p>
   With mobile devices, there are three different modalities that a user can interact